How Much Does Content Marketing Actually Cost?

 Save on content marketing with OneAffiniti

 The total average yearly cost for an ongoing email and LinkedIn campaign is $60,000 or more.
 OneAffiniti provides this service for our partners for free, saving you thousands of dollars a year.
-Partners who join all receive quality, customized content — and if you want to save time or money, this is the way to go.
+All partners who join receive quality, customized content — and if you want to save time or money, this is the way to go.
 Let us take over your content marketing to boost your brand to the level where it deserves to be.
-Interested in signing up?
-IT business owners can visit this link; if you are an insurance broker, click here to get started.
+Interested?
+Sign up today!